William Rosecrans: Missouri and resignation

 Rosecrans was sent to Cincinnati to await further orders, but ultimately he would play no further large part in the fighting.
 He was given command of the Department of Missouri from January to December 1864, when he was active in opposing Sterling Price's Missouri raid.
 During the 1864 Republican National Convention, his former chief of staff, James Garfield, head of the Ohio delegation, telegraphed Rosecrans to ask if he would consider running to be Abraham Lincoln's vice president.
 The Republicans that year were seeking a War Democrat to run with Lincoln under the temporary name of "National Union Party."
 Rosecrans replied in a cryptically positive manner, but Garfield never received the return telegram.
 Friends of Rosecrans speculated that Edwin M. Stanton, Secretary of War, intercepted and suppressed it.

 Rosecrans was mustered out of the U.S. volunteer service on January 15, 1866.
-On June 30, 1866, President Andrew Johnson nominated Rosecrans for appointment as a brevet major general in the regular army, to rank from March 13, 1865, in gratitude for his actions at Stones River, and the U.S. Senate confirmed the appointment on July 25, 1866.
+On June 30, 1866, President Andrew Johnson nominated Rosecrans for appointment as a brevet major general in the regular army, to rank from March 13, 1865, in gratitude for his actions at Stones River; the U.S. Senate confirmed the appointment on July 25, 1866.
 Rosecrans resigned from the regular army on March 28, 1867.
 On February 27, 1889, by act of Congress he was re-appointed a brigadier general in the regular army and was placed on the retired list on March 1, 1889.

 After the war, Rosecrans became a companion of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States - a military society of officers who had served in the Union armed forces and their descendants.